Holy Trinity Cathedral, Addis Ababa: Imperial tombs and burials

-The tombs of the Emperor Haile Selassie and the Empress Menen Asfaw, as well as other members of the Imperial Family, are inside Holy Trinity Cathedral.
+The tombs of Haile Selassie, Menen Asfaw, and other members of the Imperial Family are inside Holy Trinity Cathedral.
 Patriarchs, Abuna Takla Haymanot and Abune Paulos of the Ethiopian Orthodox Tewahedo Church, are buried in the churchyard, as is the famous British suffragette and anti-fascist activist Sylvia Pankhurst.
 Prime Minister Meles Zenawi and other prominent Ethiopians are also buried there.